The study plan

 Under the bar Add to the plan on the left-hand side of the Structure of studies page, you can find all the completed courses that are not included in your study plan.
 By clicking the arrow Sisu will show you where in your plan you can place the course.
 Similarly, if you delete a course from your study plan, you can then find it among the courses listed under the Add to the plan bar.

 If you wish to substitute a compulsory or an alternative course with a previously completed course (e.g., a course completed under a different code, in accordance with the previous degree requirements, or a course at the Open university), you have to select it as a substituting course.
-Instructions on how to do this will be published later when this function is in use.
+Closer instructions for this can be found on the Completed credits page.

 If the course you have completed is not indicated as a substituting course, you can apply for credit transfer.
-Instructions on this will also be published later.
+Instructions for this can be found here.

 Sisu offers you two functions for searching for courses.
 The first one is the search that opens in the study plan when clicking on a header that allows for freely selected optional courses.
 A more versatile search function is available from the top bar, on the “Search” page.